logaretm/vee-validate/docs/content/guide/components/nested-objects-and-arrays.md

 }
 ```

-## Repeatable Fields
+## Field Arrays

-Repeatable fields are a special type of nested array fields, they are often used to collect repeatable pieces of data or repeatable forms.
+Field arrays are a special type of nested array fields, they are often used to collect repeatable pieces of data or repeatable forms.
+They are often called "repeatable fields".

 When dealing with those fields it is better to use `<FieldArray />` component which gives you a few helpers you can use to manage the array entries.